-Various nuts and seeds which are widely popular in daily use are packed with tons of protein.
+Nuts and seeds: Various nuts and seeds which are widely popular in daily use are packed with tons of protein.
 Protein is very essential in winter to keep you fit and healthy and if your body is healthy it naturally shows on your skin.
-Nuts such are Almonds, Pistachios, Cashew, walnuts, etc., is a very good source of protein and good fat, which makes you feel full and keeps you energetic through the day.
-Also, seeds are a good source of fiber and protein to keep your skin glowing in winter, add flaxseeds, Chia seeds, pumpkin seeds, sunflower seeds to your diet to get the desired results.
+Nuts such are Almonds, Pistachios, Cashews, walnuts, etc., are a very good source of protein and good fat, which makes you feel full and keeps you energetic throughout the day.
+Also, seeds are a good source of fiber and protein to keep your skin glowing in winter, add flaxseeds, chia seeds, pumpkin seeds and sunflower seeds to your diet to get the desired results.

-Carrots are a great source of antioxidants as well as other nutrients such as Vitamin A and C. Adding carrots to your diet can surely do wonders to your skin especially in winter.
-Carrots are also loaded with lycopene and beta-carotene, which prevents your skin from harmful UV rays from Sun, even though the Sun is not very harsh in winters but UV rays can still damage the skin.
+Carrots: Carrots are a great source of antioxidants as well as other nutrients such as Vitamin A and C. Adding carrots to your diet can surely do wonders for your skin, especially in winter.
+Carrots are also loaded with lycopene and beta-carotene, which prevents your skin from harmful UV rays from Sun, even though the Sun is not very harsh in winter but UV rays can still damage the skin.

-This small red fruit is loaded with healthy nutrients which are essential to keep your skin looking great during winter.
+Tomatoes: This small red fruit is loaded with healthy nutrients which are essential to keep your skin looking great during winter.
 The reason why tomatoes are a staple in any salad is that it is very tasty and easily accessible.
-Eating a raw tomato daily can supplement your regular requirement of vitamin C and A. Even adding tomatoes to your cooking can not only improve its taste, but also give you the proper skincare you need.
+Eating a raw tomato daily can supplement your regular requirement of vitamins C and A. Even adding tomatoes to your cooking can not only improve its taste but also give you the proper skin care you need.

-Chocolate is enough to make you drool right?
+Dark chocolate: Chocolate is enough to make you drool right?
 And yes dark chocolate is as healthy for you as anything.
-Dark chocolate is a good antioxidant, that makes your skin better during winters.
-It also has flavonoids that protect your skin from any UV damage by preventing free radicals.
+Dark chocolate is a good antioxidant, that makes your skin better during winter.
+It also has flavonoids which protect your skin from any UV damage by preventing free radicals.
 Dark chocolate is also proven to improve blood circulation, which is not only good for your skin but for your body also.

 So add the above natural and tasty food items to your diet and see the magic happen to your skin this winter.
 You should always check for allergies before consuming any of the items and you should be good to flaunt your flawless skin all winter.